Leon-Art-EIP/Web/README.md

 To install the app, follow these steps:

 1. Clone the repository to your local machine
-2. Install the required dependencies by running `npm install`
+2. Install the required dependencies by running `yarn install`
-3. Start the app by running `npm start`
+3. Start the app by running `yarn dev`

+## Testing

+To test the app with cypress, follow these steps:

+### CLI Cypress testing (without UI interface)

+1. Start the app by running `yarn dev`
+2. Start the tests by running `yarn cypress run`

+### UI Cypress testing (with UI interface)

+1. Start the app by running `yarn dev`
+2. Install cypress app on your local machine, follow the doc for more informations : https://docs.cypress.io/guides/getting-started/installing-cypress
+3. Start the tests by running `yarn cypress:open`

 ## Usage